Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 Ješče Polska nie zginela – kiedy my zyjemy.

-First part of the sentence is almost identical in Polish and Kaikavian, and this similarity goes much further beyond common similarity of Slavic languages.
+First part of the sentence is almost identical in Polish and Kajkavian, and this similarity goes much further beyond common similarity of Slavic languages.

 Slovak: Kde sa to dá kúpiť?
 Velkost 40 prosím.

-Self-name for Slovak language is Slovenski, and original self-name of Kaikavian language was Slovenski too.
-Also there is same form for it is not/es ist nicht in Slovak and some North-Kaikavian dialects: to je nie instead of to nieje.
-Also compare Kaikaviangnesfrom Bednja with gnes in Porabje in Hungary, and dnes in Czech Republic.
+Self-name for Slovak language is Slovenski, and original self-name of Kajkavian language was Slovenski too.
+Also there is same form for it is not/es ist nicht in Slovak and some North-Kajkavian dialects: to je nie instead of to nieje.
+Also compare Kajkaviangnesfrom Bednja with gnes in Porabje in Hungary, and dnes in Czech Republic.

-Kaikavian language has its own system of accentuation with 3 accents, its vocals/ diphthongs, and its own syntax and grammar by which it differs from Neo-Stokavian group but also from standard Slovene.
-Kaikavian was not included in current standard Croatian language13, which has its advantages, because thus it managed to preserve its uniqueness and its special characteristics, its originality and authenticity.
-On the other hand it is bad because as we already stated, Kaikavian is not taught at schools.
-The term dialectused for Kaikavian language and meant a variety of a language, was introduced in Yugoslavian times only to discredit Kaikavian language during the authoritarian regime and to remove it from teaching in schools.
+Kajkavian language has its own system of accentuation with 3 accents, its vocals/ diphthongs, and its own syntax and grammar by which it differs from Neo-Stokavian group but also from standard Slovene.
+Kajkavian was not included in current standard Croatian language13, which has its advantages, because thus it managed to preserve its uniqueness and its special characteristics, its originality and authenticity.
+On the other hand it is bad because as we already stated, Kajkavian is not taught at schools.
+The term dialectused for Kajkavian language and meant a variety of a language, was introduced in Yugoslavian times only to discredit Kajkavian language during the authoritarian regime and to remove it from teaching in schools.

-This is a situation that shall change, since Kaikavians are very fond of its language and customs, they speak and sing in it even 150 years after it was abolished from official and public use, and they would like also others to learn it.
-Kaikavian is to some extent heterogeneous language due to variety in its dialects and accents.
-This varieties of Kaikavian accents were unified by Ivšič’s in his Fundamental Kaikavian Accentuation.
-Below we present the main characteristics common to all or most Kaikavian dialects, a summary of what you should know about Kaikavian language.
+This is a situation that shall change, since Kajkavians are very fond of its language and customs, they speak and sing in it even 150 years after it was abolished from official and public use, and they would like also others to learn it.
+Kajkavian is to some extent heterogeneous language due to variety in its dialects and accents.
+This varieties of Kajkavian accents were unified by Ivšič’s in his Fundamental Kajkavian Accentuation.
+Below we present the main characteristics common to all or most Kajkavian dialects, a summary of what you should know about Kajkavian language.

 MAIN CHARACTERISTICS OF KAIKAVIAN LANGUAGE

-You can download here a presentation about Kaikavian language.
-It is meant for public schools and universities, or for individual use:Kaikavian – main characteristics of Kakavian language.pdf
+You can download here a presentation about Kajkavian language.
+It is meant for public schools and universities, or for individual use:Kajkavian – main characteristics of Kakavian language.pdf

 • pronoun KAJ (kej, kuoj) meaning what